 Andy Zheng, Vishnu Naresh Boddeti, Kris Kitani and Takeo Kanade, Face Alignment Refinement WACV 2015

-Vishnu Naresh Boddeti, Myung-Cheol Roh, Jongju Shin, Takaharu Oguri and Takeo Kanade, Face Alignment Robust to Pose, Expressions and Occlusions Arxiv, 2017
+Vishnu Naresh Boddeti, Myung-Cheol Roh, Jongju Shin, Takaharu Oguri and Takeo Kanade, Face Alignment Robust to Pose, Expressions and Occlusions (Supplementary Material), Arxiv, 2017

 Myung-Choel Roh, Takaharu Oguri and Takeo Kanade, Face Alignment Robust to Occlusion IEEE Conference on Automatic Face and Gesture Recognition, 2011